From Operator to CEO in 6 Weeks at $72K: The Forced Role Transition That Unstuck Revenue

 Market positioning: 2 hours (only the founder can do)

 The math was brutal.
-Forty-six hours weekly (32 + 14 hours of operational approvals) on work that wasn’t founder-level.
-Eight hours weekly on work only he could do.
+Forty-six hours weekly (32 hours of client work plus 14 hours of operational approvals) went to work that wasn’t founder-level, and only 8 hours weekly went to work only he could do.

-He was burning $57K monthly in opportunity cost by doing work his team could handle.
+He was burning $57K monthly in opportunity cost by doing work his team could handle, and the audit exposed the second problem: why was he doing this work at all?

-Reviewed “team waiting on founder” messages from the past 2 weeks.
-Found 47 instances where the team asked for approval, input, or a decision.
+He reviewed “team waiting on founder” messages from the past 2 weeks and found 47 instances where the team asked for approval, input, or a decision.

 Categorized them: